KickAss101/CSE-cs-GITAM-2020-24/SEM IV/COA/COA 2.md

 - Immediate address (actual operand)
 - Direct address (address that points to operand) [15bit -> 0]
 - Indirect address (address of memory word which points to operand address) [15bit -> 1]

-__Operation Code(opcode)__
-- A group of bits that define the operation
-	- Ex: add, subtract, multiply, shift, complement
-- No. of bits required for opcode depends on total no. of operation available in computer
-- The operation code must consists of at least n-bits for a given 2^n or less distinct operations

-__Address(Operand)__
-- Specifies the location of operands (register/memory words)
-- Memory words are specified by their address
-- Registers are specified by their k-bit binary code that specify one of 2^k registers

 #### Problem
 A computer uses a memory unit with 256k words of 32 bit each.
 A binary instruction code is stored in one word of memory.
 The instruction has four parts: an indirect bit. an operation code, a register code part to specify one of 64 registers, and an address part.